mediameets/psh-commands/README.md

 # PSH Command Library

-This package provides a library of useful generic [PSH](https://github.com/shopwareLabs/psh) Commands when developing plugins for [Shopware](https://www.shopware.com/de/) 6.
+This package provides a library of useful generic [PSH](https://github.com/shopwareLabs/psh) Commands when developing plugins and apps for [Shopware](https://www.shopware.com/de/) 6.

 ## Installation

-Use [composer](https://getcomposer.org/) to require this package as a development dependency in your Shopware plugin:
+Use [composer](https://getcomposer.org/) to require this package as a development dependency in your Shopware plugin/app:

 ```bash
 composer require mediameets/psh-commands --dev